ila-embsys/gnome-shell-extension-xrdesktop/README.md

-# GNOME Shell Extension vrdesktop
+# GNOME Shell Extension for XR Desktop

 An extension for toggling XR Desktop mode in GNOME Shell.